Diabetes screening clinic improves community health

 To combat this problem, Charles Sturt University researchers, led by Associate Professor Herbert Jelinek, developed an all-in-one program that provided annual comprehensive health checks.
 These health checks included: blood sugar level, cholesterol levels, blood pressure, body mass index (BMI), cardiovascular assessment, eye examination, and a foot assessment.

 The program found previously undiagnosed diabetes-associated disease, including life-threatening cardiac complications.
 The research led to improved quality of life and reduced morbidity and mortality for program participants.

-The recent diabetes screening program undertaken by CSU probably saved my life
+The recent diabetes screening program undertaken by Charles Sturt University probably saved my life

 – M.R. (name withheld) Program participant.

 The research developed new and novel health screening tools that were used to assess patient health.
 These included:

 - an automated program to identify diabetic retinopathy using colour images in non-dilated pupils that were not injected with colour contrast (Charles Sturt University were the first to develop this technology)